The Asian Hornet

 The number of nests quintupled in 2023 and is expected to exceed 10,000 in Flanders alone by 2025.

-Around 11% of Belgian agriculture, representing €250 million per year, depends on pollination — rising to up to 64% in the fruit sector.
+Approximately 11% of Belgian agriculture, worth €250 million per year, depends on pollination — up to 64% in the fruit sector.

 In Belgium, Flanders - number of reported nests